Ties van de Ven

 Empowering Your Development with FP: Understanding and Practice

 There are a lot of talks about the newest tools libraries and frameworks but sometimes it is good to take a step back and think about the underlying problems they are trying to solve.
-In this talk we will go into the 4 fundamental aspects within software engineering; problem solving and managing state, errors and side effects.
-We will offer solutions and trade-offs (so no silver bullets) and you might learn some tricks for problem solving as well.
-This talk will contain a bit of theory, but we will mostly focus on the practical side so you can use the given solutions in your code-base tomorrow.
+In this talk we will go into the 4 fundamental aspects within software engineering; problem solving, managing state, managing errors and managing side effects.
+There will be almost no functional programming terminology used but instead focus on recognizable examples (in Java) and look at them from a different angle that you might have never concidered.
+So if you want to improve your problem solving skills and get better in abstract thinking without having to learn what a monad is, this is the talk for you.

 Java’s new paradigm